“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 —Winston Churchill

 In The Poetics of Space, Bachelard insists that “we feel calmer and more confident when in the old home, in the house we were born in, than we do in the houses on streets where we have only lived as transients.”
 Maybe he does.
-If you returned me to 88 Bellerive Acres, I would instantly revert to shy uncertainty.
+Certainly my husband does.
+But if you returned me to 88 Bellerive Acres, I would instantly revert to shy uncertainty.

 Going home—for holidays, lockdown, divorce, illness—is an eager dread.
 Yes, Mr. Frost, “home is the place where, when you have to go there,/ they have to take you in.”
 But to haul out another chestnut, you really can’t go home again.
 Never the same river twice, Heraclitus warned.
 Not only will your home have changed, but the self that returns is not the self that left.

 Nonetheless, home takes you back—in a doubled sense.
-You belong again, but the catch is, you are taken back to the age you were when you lived there.
+You belong again, but with a catch: you are the age you were when you lived there.
 Professionalism vanishes, and you turn whiny, chafing for an independence and respect you forget you have already earned.
 You leave grumpy and sad, because going home was supposed to feel good.

 Even our language enshrines what shelters us.
 Sure to succeed?
 You are home free.
 Slide into home base, and you are safe.
 Home keys are where your fingers rest.
 Homestyle is wholesome and comforting.
 An open house is the consummate welcome.
 “Make yourself at home” is an instruction to relax.